Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 where $\bm{u} = (1,0)$ as before, and the initial conditions for $\bm{x}_d$ and $\dot{\bm{x}}_d$ are identical to those in Eq.~\eqref{eq:fla2d-x-ic}.
 The corresponding Jacobian components evolve according to

-where the initial conditions for $\bm{J}^{\bm{x}\bm{x}}$ and $\dot{\bm{J}}^{\bm{x}\bm{x}}$ are identical to those in Eq.~\eqref{eq:fla2d-j-ic}.
+where the initial conditions are as in Eqs.~\eqref{eq:Jacobian-initial-conditions}, and those for $\dot{\bm{J}}^{\bm{x}\bm{x}}$ being the same as in Eq.~\eqref{eq:fla2d-j-ic}.
 As in the monodisperse case, the systems \eqref{eq:gfla2d} and \eqref{eq:gfla2d-Jacobian-evolution} admit analytical solutions along trajectories, and these are given in \cite{Li2021}.
 Eq.~\eqref{eq:Lagrangian-COM} is used to calculate the probability density along trajectories, with multidimensional kernel regression subsequently used to reconstruct the probability density field over the phase space $\boldsymbol{\xi} = ({x},{y},{r})$ through the use of Eqs.~\eqref{eq:H-kernel-structured-gFLA} and \eqref{eq:H-kernel-gFLA}.
-In this configuration, the phase space probability density field ${{p}} ({x},{y},{r})$ is reconstructed on a uniform Cartesian grid with spacing $\Delta {x} = \Delta {y} = 0.01$ and $\Delta {r} = 0.04$ using initial smoothing lengths of $h_{\bm{x}0} = 2 \Delta {x}$ and $h_{{r}0} = \Delta {r}$, with the droplet evaporation rate being determined by $\delta = 1$.
+In this configuration, the phase space probability density field ${{p}}$ is reconstructed on a uniform Cartesian grid with spacing $\Delta {x} = \Delta {y} = 0.01$ and $\Delta {r} / r_{d0}^* = 0.04$, with the droplet evaporation rate being determined by $\delta = 1$.
 As in the monodisperse case, $\epsilon = 0.05$ is used to define the interval for droplet injection, and in this case at the start of the simulation 100 droplet sizes defined uniformly over the range ${r}_0 \in [0,4]$ are injected at each of 101 locations uniformly spread over the interval $\bm{x}_0 \in ([-\epsilon,\epsilon],0)$.
+This yields initial inter-droplet spacings of $\Delta x_{d0} = 0.001$ and $\Delta r_{d0} / r_{d0}^* = 0.04$ in position and size respectively, however due to the expanding nature of the spray in the spatial domain a larger initial physical space smoothing length of $h_{\bm{x}0} = 5 \Delta x_{d0}$ is required to achieve adequate coverage of the droplet field, whilst the default initial radial space smoothing length of $h_{{r}0} = \Delta r_{d0}$ is used.

 For the case of a multidimensional polydisperse droplet flow this enables the collection of a wealth of information about the steady-state droplet distribution across the spatial dimensions and range of droplet sizes, and Figures \ref{fig:6} and \ref{fig:7} are used to illustrate this, with the variation in droplet size distribution in one spatial direction (${x}$ and ${y}$) depicted as slices in the other spatial direction (${y}$ and ${x}$ respectively).
 This shows both how the spatial distribution of droplets varies as they travel away from the injection interval, and the range of droplet sizes which are present at a given location, but also importantly the distribution of droplet sizes within that range.
 It is seen that as droplets travel away from the injection interval in both the $x$ and $y$ directions, the range of droplet sizes decreases as the larger droplets evaporate, and the droplets become more dispersed in an asymmetrical profile which is reflective of the cross-flow configuration for the case.
 Of note is Figure \eqref{fig:7a} for the profile at $x = -1$, which illustrates the droplets that initially travel against the flow in the $x$ direction from the injection interval.
 It is observed that only sufficiently large droplets appear at this location, which is a consequence of them having enough inertia to maintain their initial momentum, in contrast to smaller droplets which are more responsive to the flow and do not reach $x = -1$.
 This highlights the ability of the kernel regression procedure to provide detailed insight into the evolution of polydisperse droplet flows.